codyhxyz/synonymmer/README.md

 ## Why

-- **Escapes the synonym trap.** A thesaurus gives you 10 near-identical words. `synonymmer` gives you 150 adjacent ones — archetypes, Latin roots, monosyllabic snares, foreign pulls.
-- **Clusters by vibe, not by category.** Not "nouns / verbs / adjectives" — things like `**Pioneer / frontier**`, `**Slow-burn grandeur**`, `**Clinical / surgical**`.
+A regular thesaurus gives you ten near-identical words. synonymmer gives you 150 adjacent ones and sorts them by feel rather than grammatical category, so the clusters are things like `**Pioneer / frontier**`, `**Slow-burn grandeur**`, and `**Clinical / surgical**`.

-- **No editorializing.** It hands you raw material and gets out of the way.
-- **Format is load-bearing.** Same shape every time: bold headings, words separated by ` · `, no preamble, no outro.
-Predictable to skim.
+It does not editorialize.
+It does not pick favorites.
+The format is the same every time: bold headings, words separated by ` · `, no preamble, no outro.
+The rigidity is the point.
+You can scan 150 words in under a minute because your eye always lands in the same spot.

 ## How it works

-The skill activates on any request for a wide-net word list around a seed.
-It generates ~250 candidates, filters to 100–200 keepers, groups them into 12–18 vibe-labeled clusters, and prints.
-Always includes at least one cluster of archetypes (Promethean, Icarian, Faustian…), one of single-syllable snares (raze, forge, cleave…), one of verbs-as-names, one of Latin/Greek pulls, and a "wild cards" bucket at the end for orphans that earned their spot.
+The skill fires on any request for a wide-net word list around a seed.
+It generates ~250 candidates, filters to 100-200 keepers, groups them into 12-18 vibe-labeled clusters, and prints.
+At minimum you always get one cluster of archetypes (Promethean, Icarian, Faustian...), one of single-syllable snares (raze, forge, cleave...), one of verbs-as-names, one of Latin and Greek pulls, and a "wild cards" bucket at the end for orphans that earned their spot.

 ## Examples